Tag Archive for: emotional health

 Take Care of Your Mental Health This Holiday Season

-The holiday season brings different emotions that are often joyous, but for some, it can be a somber time of year.
+The holidays can bring joy, but it can also be a difficult time for many.
 It’s important to consider the impact the holidays may have on your mental health.

-Many are still finding difficulties navigating the ups and downs of the season, all the while, they are planning, attending and engaging in activities such as work parties and family gatherings.
+Many people find difficulties navigating the ups and downs of the season.
 This may be due to the loss of a loved one, inability to gather as a family, or financial difficulties among other things.
+All the while, they are planning, attending, and engaging in activities such as work parties and family gatherings.
 However, taking time to focus on the things you can do may help shift your focus.

 People face a lot of emotions during the holidays.
 This can be from not having family, having lost loved ones, living far away, or feeling overwhelmed by all the expectations and demands of the season.
 We should expect these feelings in ourselves and others.